-The Rhoynar are a culture of river-faring people who dwelt on the banks of the immense river Rhoyne in Essos.
-After being forced to flee in ten thousand ships during the Rhoynish Wars with Valyria, the Rhoynar eventually settled in Dorne in Westeros.
+The Rhoynar are one of the three major ethnic groups from which the humans of Westeros descend, the others being the Andals and the First Men.
+They were a culture of river-faring people who dwelt on the banks of the immense river Rhoyne in Essos.
+After being forced to flee in ten thousand ships during the Rhoynish Wars with Valyria, the Rhoynar eventually settled in Dorne in southern Westeros.
+While most Rhoynar integrated into Dornish society, especially into the so-called "salty Dornishmen", the orphans of the Greenblood have retained their Rhoynish heritage and language.
+The Lord of the Seven Kingdoms, the king on the Iron Throne, claims to be the King of the Andals, the Rhoynar, and the First Men.

-However, the Valyrian Freehold's expansion from the east threatened to overtake the Rhoynar 700 years before Aegon's Landing.
-Prince Garin led 250,000 Rhoynar to their deaths trying to defeat them.
-A warrior-queen named Nymeria led the surviving Rhoynar in fleeing Essos in ten thousand ships, guiding them to finally land in Dorne in southern Westeros.
+However, the Valyrian Freehold's expansion from the east threatened to overtake the Rhoynar seven hundred years before Aegon's Landing.
+For some two and a half century, the Rhoynish Wars were fought between the Valyrians and the Rhoynar.
+In the last of the Rhoynish Wars, Prince Garin led two hundred and fifty thousand Rhoynar to their deaths in battle against the Valyrians.
+The warrior-queen Nymeria led the surviving Rhoynar in fleeing Essos in ten thousand ships, guiding them to finally land in Dorne in southern Westeros.
 Nymeria married a Dornish lord, Mors Martell of Sunspear, and helped him consolidate Dorne under his rule through Nymeria's War.
 The Rhoynar have lived and intermingled with the Dornish since that time.

 During and after the Rhoynar evacuation, the Valyrians destroyed the Rhoynish capital, Ny Sar, and many of the other great cities of the realm, including Chroyane, Ar Noy, Sar Mell, and Ghoyan Drohe; their massive ruins are still easily observed from the Rhoyne.